jakubiszon26/game-swap/README.md

 I was starting without any knowledge about back-end technologies but when project was getting bigger i needed backend.
 I chose express.js.
 This React and Express code may be a mess because it's my first that big project, But i'm happy with result for now:

 ## Warning!
 Please do not use this project commercially without any changes for user auth. there is no security for it.
-I can't do it for now because I have not that much knowledge
+I can't do it for now because I Dont have that much knowledge

 ### How to run it
 You need node.js version 12 or higher.